timsweeney7/ENPM673_finalproject/readme.txt

 See step#5, this number specifies which frame the algorithm will stop simulation on.

-7) Enter ground truth injection period, a number between 0 and 0.1 for NONE, and higher for some:
+7) Enter ground truth injection period, a number less than 0.1 for NONE, and 0.1 or greater for that frequency:

 Ground truth is available for the entire kitti data set.
 The number entered here specifies how often ground truth is used instead of estimated trajectory by the algorithm.
 Since a 10Hz camera is used, the fastest ground truth can be injected is every 0.1 seconds, which results in no estimation by the algorithm.